CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-27-MaMullenRizalUtami.md

 ![IndiaMap](/conflict_urbanism_sp2024/images/AsiaDev/Bangalore1.png)

 International Tech Park Bangalore (ITPB) is a tech park located in Whitefield, Bangalore, 18 km from the city center.
 According to a 2023 valuation, the development is valued at $610,539,832 USD (Capitaland).
 The park comprises a total 29 hectares of office space, retail mall, hotel, and amenities such as banks, restaurants, and sporting arenas.
 Built in 1994, ITPB served as the first large-scale example of the ‘work-live-play’ environment in India and is used as a model for IT park projects in Bangalore, which is often touted as ‘India’s Silicon Valley’.
-There are currently over a dozen tech parks in Bangalore housing over 67,000 companies.
+There are currently over a dozen tech parks in Bangalore housing over 67,000 companies.<br>
 <br>
 <div style="text-align: center;">
     <img src="/conflict_urbanism_sp2024/images/AsiaDev/IndiaStatic.png" alt="VSIP Static">